Degrowth: Recent developments

-Movement

-Conferences

-The degrowth movement has included several international and national conferences.
-The First International Conference on Economic Degrowth for Ecological Sustainability and Social Equity in Paris (2008) was a discussion about the financial, social, cultural, demographic, and environmental crisis caused by the deficiencies of capitalism and an explanation of the main principles of degrowth.
-Subsequent international degrowth conferences have been held every one to two years in various cities around the world.
-Separately, two conferences have been organised as cross-party initiatives of Members of the European Parliament: the Post-Growth 2018 Conference and the Beyond Growth 2023 Conference, both held in the European Parliament in Brussels.
-Inspired by the European Parliament conferences, a wave of national parliamentary conferences have taken place in Europe 2ince 2023 under the "Beyond Growth" banner.
-These have included Italy, Austria, Denmark, Ireland, France, Lisbon, Norway, Spain, Estonia and Germany.

-International Degrowth Network

-The conferences have also been accopanied by informal, yearly degrowth assemblies since 2018, to build community, increase collaboration and promote a cohesive narrative between degrowth groups and allies across countries.
-The 4th International Assembly in Zagreb in 2023 discussed a proposal to create a more intentional organisational structure and led to the creation of the International Degrowth Network, which has organised the 5th and 6th assemblies in 2024 and 2025 respectively.

 Relation to other social movements

 The degrowth movement has a variety of relations to other social movements and alternative economic visions, which range from collaboration to partial overlap.
 The Konzeptwerk Neue Ökonomie (Laboratory for New Economic Ideas), which hosted the 2014 international Degrowth conference in Leipzig, has published a project entitled "Degrowth in movement(s)" in 2017, which maps relationships with 32 other social movements and initiatives.
-The relation to the environmental justice movement is especially visible.

-Although not explicitly called degrowth, movements inspired by similar concepts and terminologies can be found around the world, including Buen Vivir in Latin America, the Zapatistas in Mexico, the Kurdish Rojava or Eco-Swaraj in India, and the sufficiency economy in Thailand.
-The Cuban economic situation has also been of interest to degrowth advocates because its limits on growth were socially imposed (although as a result of geopolitics), and has resulted in positive health changes.
+Although not explicitly called degrowth, movements inspired by similar concepts and terminologies can be found around the world, including Buen Vivir in Latin America and Eco-Swaraj in India.

 Another set of movements the degrowth movement finds synergy with is the wave of initiatives and networks inspired by the commons, where resources are sustainably shared in a decentralised and self-managed manner, instead of through capitalist organization.
 For example, initiatives inspired by commons could be food cooperatives, open-source platforms, and group management of resources such as energy or water.
 Commons-based peer production also guides the role of technology in degrowth, where conviviality and socially useful production are prioritised over capital gain.
 This could happen in the form of cosmolocalism, which offers a framework for localising collaborative forms of production while sharing resources globally as digital commons, to reduce dependence on global value chains.